-Hey, it’s been a great year for anthropology!
-After all, we’ve been headlining all this Mayan Apocalypse stuff, so even if it has been An Annus Horribilis for Anthropology? as Ann Gibbons asks in Science, at least we’re at the end of the world.
+Hey, 2012 was a great year for anthropology!
+After all, we headlined the Mayan Apocalypse, so even if it has been An Annus Horribilis for Anthropology? as Ann Gibbons asks in Science, at least we’re at the end of the world.

 It must have been those kinds of lines that earned me a penchant for “gallows humor,” but Gibbons gave my blog the honor of being first response to Florida Governor Rick Scott and those anthropology-is-the-worst-major articles: “Anthropology is the worst major for immediate career, but anthropology is the major most likely to change your life.”

 Gibbons then features anthropologists talking about the difference between a general anthropology undergraduate degree versus MA and PhD programs, and that anthropology is not comparable to degrees in technical fields like computer science.
 “Comparing the value of degrees in anthropology and engineering is ‘less like comparing apples to oranges than comparing aardvarks to toaster ovens,’ AAA President Leith Mullings wrote to Forbes.”
 The piece ends with a nice overview of anthropology’s importance: